 Master planning is a collaborative act.
-This is the story of Fairfield, Alabama, working together towards a brighter future.
+This is the story of how Fairfield, Alabama, worked together towards a brighter future.

 Hi.
 I’m Karin.
 It’s my job to connect with you and your Fairfield neighbors to help you be a part of this process.
 As I do, I’ll be posting updates here so you’ll always know what I and the rest of the project consulting team are up to — what’s already happened and what’s next.
 I look forward to meeting and working with you.